Al Snow: Various alliances and feuds (1999–2004)

 Snow would later team with real life friend Mick Foley and became tag team champions with him for a short amount of time, but turned heel by betraying him due to Foley's jokes about him in his autobiography, Have A Nice Day, and his growing jealousy of Foley's tag team partner, The Rock.
 He would later turn face again due to fan reaction.
 Snow was often the butt of Foley's jokes during Foley's tenure as the Commissioner in 2000.
 However, they are close friends in real life.
 Foley continued to use Snow as the butt of many jokes in his second book, Foley Is Good: And the Real World Is Faker than Wrestling.

 In early 2000, he began to team with Steve Blackman as an "odd couple" tag team called Head Cheese (the "cheese" part being given various explanations, including Snow's claim that Blackman was a voracious eater of cheese and later his attempt to force him to wear a Green Bay Packers "Cheesehead" hat).
 At WrestleMania 2000 the two suffered a loss against Test and Albert.
-Also in the same year, Snow won the European Championship from Perry Saturn.
+Also in the same year, Snow won the WWF European Championship from Perry Saturn.
 He then began a tongue-in-cheek gimmick of entering the ring to various European countries' native music, with his theme song sung in the language of the country, and wearing attire which would suit the stereotype of that country.
 This continued until he lost the title to William Regal.